DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 I've been pretending to be a man since my early childhood.
 So aside from Fairin, and my father's subordinates among high ranking officers in Resistance, no one knows about my secret."

-"And why your trust such important secret to me?" _TL Note:_ I'm not sure if it is a joke, since Kai himself already knows this secret of hers...
+"And why you trust such important secret to me?" _TL Note:_ I'm not sure if it is a joke, since Kai himself already knows this secret of hers...

 "Unless I'll stop pretending, you'll be unable to trust me, right?"